 Optimistic, now, and for the future.
 Happy!
 The club is friendly, energetic, with tech-savvy leaders—great weekly online newsletter/calendar, and continues outreach to women.

 You and your spouse, Tiffany Monticino were first domestic partners and then married; what’s the difference?

-Tiffany and I became Registered Domestic Partners in 2007, and married in 2008 during the few months of marriage equality in 2008.
-Marriage a big advance, including perception of others plus the firm legal status that comes with ‘married.’
+Tiffany and I became Registered Domestic Partners in 2007 and married in 2008 during the few months of marriage equality in 2008.
+Marriage a big advance, including the perception of others plus the firm legal status that comes with ‘married.’